Rome: Late modern and contemporary

 Soon after World War I in late 1922 Rome witnessed the rise of Italian Fascism led by Benito Mussolini, who led a march on the city.
 He did away with democracy by 1926, eventually declaring a new Italian Empire and allying Italy with Nazi Germany in 1938.
 Mussolini demolished fairly large parts of the city centre in order to build wide avenues and squares which were supposed to celebrate the fascist regime and the resurgence and glorification of classical Rome.
 The interwar period saw a rapid growth in the city's population which surpassed one million inhabitants soon after 1930.
 During World War II, due to the art treasuries and the presence of the Vatican, Rome largely escaped the tragic destiny of other European cities.
 However, on 19 July 1943, the San Lorenzo district was subject to Allied bombing raids, resulting in about 3,000 fatalities and 11,000 injuries, of whom another 1,500 died.
 Mussolini was arrested on 25 July 1943.
 On the date of the Italian Armistice 8 September 1943 the city was occupied by the Germans.
-The Pope declared Rome an open city.
-It was liberated on 4 June 1944.
+Allied bombing raids continued throughout 1943 and extended into 1944.
+Rome was liberated on 4 June 1944.

 Rome developed greatly after the war as part of the "Italian economic miracle" of post-war reconstruction and modernisation in the 1950s and early 1960s.
 During this period, the years of la dolce vita ("the sweet life"), Rome became a fashionable city, with popular classic films such as Ben Hur, Quo Vadis, Roman Holiday and La Dolce Vita filmed in the city's iconic Cinecittà Studios.
 The rising trend in population growth continued until the mid-1980s when the comune had more than 2.8 million residents.
 After this, the population declined slowly as people began to move to nearby suburbs.